 A second RV would mean more planning and logistics for our RV travels.
 We may need to think about how to move two RVs if we’re relocating CC to another base.
 Where we would park a second RV.
 All of that requires more consideration, in respect of our future travel plans.

-What kinds of RVs have we been trying out?
+What kinds of RVs are we considering

 During this 34 day trip, we had the opportunity to try out 3 different RVs – driving, parking, sleeping, and living in them!